thecodeteam/VStriker/README.md

 ![VStiker Throughput Analizer Architecture](https://github.com/emccode/VStriker/blob/master/documentation/media/VStriker-Application-Workflow.png)

 **1. Account Management:**  The application starts on the Account tab.
-This enables users to create their session information or run a previous session.
-This step enables users to enter the information regarding the APIs and endpoint configurations that need to be tested.
-The current supported APIs are: AWS S3, OpenStack Swift and EMC Atmos.
+This enables users to enter the target Object store information and APIs that it provides.
+Users enter the information regarding the APIs and endpoints configurations that need to be tested.
+Once the information is submited, the user can then Validate the APIs.
+Once APIs are validated, users can move to the next step of The current supported APIs are: AWS S3, OpenStack Swift and EMC Atmos.

 **2. Configuration Management:** The configuration management steps enables users to select a test plan from a list of pre-built ones or to create a new one.
 The test plans provides a very granular set of options to the user.